Tigercub

 Tigercub are a three-piece rock band from Brighton, UK.
 The band are Jamie Stephen Hall (vocals and lead guitar), James Allix (drums) and Jimi Wheelwright (bass).
-Tigercub have released three EPs, the Hands EP (2013), Repressed Semantics (2015) and Evolve or Die (2017), and two full-length albums, Abstract Figures in the Dark (2016) and As Blue as Indigo (2021).
+Tigercub have released three EPs, the Hands EP (2013), Repressed Semantics (2015) and Evolve or Die (2017), and three full-length albums, Abstract Figures in the Dark (2016), As Blue as Indigo (2021) and The Perfume Of Decay (2023).

 History

 Tigercub was formed by Hall and Allix in 2011.
 The founding members met at a university in Brighton.
 In 2012 Hall and Allix were joined by Wheelwright.

 Early releases

 The band recorded and self-released the Hands EP at Brighton Electric in 2013.
 Matt Bigland of Dinosaur Pile-Up produced Tigercub's next single "Blue Blood" with Tom Dalgety.
 "Blue Blood" was released on Raygun Records in 2014 and became the band's first commercial release.
 Following this, Tigercub were invited to tour the UK with Royal Blood.
 The band went back into Brighton Electric to record a double A-side "Centrefold"/"Trendsetter" with Dalgety, which was released on Jazz Life in 2014.
 In November 2014, Tigercub toured Europe with Blood Red Shoes.